mkhairul6/AlphaDocs/README.md

 </pre>

 If type == “TEST” the server will return a response as if this order is successfully placed.
 Useful for retrieving taxes, applying promotion codes, vouchers and so on.

+**Apps should not pass in any taxes and/or discounts from promotions.
+Those will automatically calculated and applied by Alpha when the order is posted.**

+<a href="#getting-all-promotions">See</a> for more details on applying promotions.

 #### Guest:
 <pre>